 - 1. Manifold 2.
-Hoist Ring - Attach an overhead lifting device to the hoist rings. b.
+Hoist Ring - b.
+Attach an overhead lifting device to the hoist rings.

-46 Installing Manifolds
+48 Installing Manifolds

 - 4. Lift the manifold over the manifold plate pocket. - 5.
 Lower the manifold into position onto the locating insulator and locating dowel.
 Adjust the manifold to engage the locating features. - 6.
 If hoist rings are installed, disconnect the overhead lifting device and remove the hoist rings. - 7.
 Apply a thread-locking fluid to the threads of the screws that secure the manifold to the manifold plate.
-Refer to Section 3.4 for information about recommended lubricants.
+Refer to Section 3.5 for information about recommended lubricants. - 8.
+Secure the manifold to the manifold plate.